• Home

 I hold three patents, none of which I’ve commercialized.

 I don’t play the stock market, though I do have retirement funds invested by an independent advisor, and I do not generally consult with him about his activities.
-On a few occasions (detailed in the disclosure form linked above) I’ve been asked by friends or former students to serve on advisory boards for their ventures, and sometimes have been given stock or options for the advice.
+On a few occasions (detailed in the disclosure forms linked above) I’ve been asked by friends or former students to serve on advisory boards for their ventures, and sometimes have been given stock or options for the advice.
 Where required by policy or simply advisable as a matter of common sense to contextualize my opinions, I also disclose such relationships inline with the expression of my views.

 I’m a former member of the board of trustees of ISOC, a current member of the board of directors of the Electronic Frontier Foundation, and a Justice of the Peace in Massachusetts.